mediocre9/khaata/README.md

 - **Version:** 0.0
 - **Description:** *Project Description here. . .*

+## **NOTE : **
+Do not commit files to master (main) branch directly, if you want to commit then commit those files to development branch quick and dirty code is acceptable...
+Refactoring branch should be use if you have refactored some parts of code....
 ## **Task-List**
 - [ ] **Bloc Pattern Implementation**
 - [ ] Code Refactoring